hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 #.
 You will now see a confirmation that you have successfully logged in.
 #.
 Proceed with the SSH terminal client of your choice to connect to VSC.

-Note: The firewall authentication is **mandatory** for other IP addresses (for instance when you are connecting from home or abroad).
+Note: The firewall authentication is **mandatory** when you are connecting from abroad.

 MFA with an agent
 -----------------